ruizmarlon/ubuntu/unattended.md

 # turn off unattended upgrades on ubuntu 18.04+

-When this happens because unattended is running preventing you from working with `apt-get`:
+When this happens it is because unattended is running preventing you from working with `apt-get`:

 ```
 Reading package lists...
 Done